Must-knows about the Swiss motorway vignette

 The Swiss motorway vignette is for vehicles with a weight of up to 3500 kg.
 Heavier vehicles need to pay a heavy vehicle charge instead.

-How to put the vignette sticker on your vehicle
+How to correctly apply the sticker to your vehicle

 You’ll find instructions on the backside of the vignette.